Also known as: Hypercortisolism and Cortisol excess

 Cushing syndrome caused by corticosteroid use:

-Cushing syndrome caused by a pituitary tumor or tumor that releases ACTH:
+With Cushing syndrome caused by a pituitary or a tumor that releases ACTH (Cushing disease), you may need:

 Removing the tumor may lead to full recovery, but there is a chance that the condition will return.